Capacity of loop-erased random walk: Abstract

 \section{Abstract}

-We study the capacity of loop-erased random walk (LERW) on $\Z^d$.
+We study the capacity of loop-erased random walk (LERW) on $\mathbb{Z}^d$.
 For $d\geq4$, we prove a strong law of large numbers and give explicit expressions for the limit in terms of the non-intersection probabilities of a simple random walk and a two-sided LERW.
 Along the way, we show that four-dimensional LERW is ergodic.
 For $d=3$, we show that the scaling limit of the capacity of LERW is random.
 We show that the capacity of the first $n$ steps of LERW is of order $n^{1/\beta}$, with $\beta$ the growth exponent of three-dimensional LERW.
 We express the scaling limit of the capacity of LERW in terms of the capacity of Kozma's scaling limit of LERW.
+As a corollary, we obtain the scaling limit of the LERW in three dimensions when parametrized by its capacity.